-Please see our web site VeganHealth.org and/or contact us for a free copy of our Guide to Cruelty-Free Eating, which contains a detailed article including recommendations based on the latest nutrition research.
+Please visit VeganHealth.org and/or contact us for a free copy of our Guide to Cruelty-Free Eating, which contains a detailed article with recommendations based on the latest nutrition research. "[C]limate change is the most serious challenge facing the human race.